timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

     <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/piechart/tabledata1.png" alt="Screenshot of the table view of valid time-series data for stocks."/>

 1. In the `Visualizations` field, select `Pie chart`.
 Grafana turns the query into a pie chart.
 This example shows a pie chart price distribution of JPM, IBM, AAPL, AMD, and CVS stocks which has 22%, 23%, 24%, 15%, and 16%, respectively, within a specific period.
-The returned data had lots of data, but only the lowest values for each stock were displayed because it was the selected option in the calculation field.
+The returned data has lots of information, but only the lowest values for each stock are displayed, because of the options selected in the calculation field.

     <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/piechart/pie+chart.png" alt="Screenshot of the pie chart produced by Grafana.
 The pie chart represents the price of five different stocks in the past 3 months, and the percentage each makes up of the total sum."/>